reo127/Durga-puja-hopper/README.md

 Install of durga-puja-hopper with npm

-- Install Expo in your phone, system
+- Install Expo in your phone and  [Expo CLI](https://www.github.com/octokatherine) on your System

 ```bash